peeveen/peeveen/README.md

 ### Other information
 * I have been interested in software development since I was a kid, wondering "how does this work?" while playing games on my Atari 2600.
 * I tend to pick up new technologies fairly quickly.
 I've seen enough over the years to flatten most learning curves.
+I may not be au-fait with the exact set of technologies that you use, but I’m pretty confident I can handle it.
 * Lately I have become very interested in CI/CD and automation/streamlining of development processes.

 ### Hobbies & Interests